This is a question we’re asked over and over again. How can you remortgage your home if you have a poor credit score?

 Often, lenders will see using payday loans as a sign you can’t manage your money, so will have a significant impact on your creditworthiness, meaning you’ll have to look at poor credit lenders.

 Is there still a chance that I could remortgage with a poor credit rating?

 Absolutely.
-It is important to remember that some “blotches” on your credit report carry more weight than others.
+It is important to remember that some “blotches” on your credit report carry more weight than others and it’s still possible for you to remortgage with bad credit.
 Lenders are more likely to be lenient if you missed a bill payment a couple of years ago, with a good explanation.